stravalib/stravalib/docs/contributing/development-guide.md

 the module `strava_model.py`.
 This file should never be edited  manually.
 Instead, the stravalib bot will suggest changes to the model through pull requests that can then be merged by stravalib maintainers.

 The module `model.py` contains classes that inherit from the official Strava domain model in `strava_model.py`.
-This module, supports custom typing, unit conversion, (de-)serialization behavior, and support for undocumented Strava features, .
+This module supports custom typing, unit conversion, (de-)serialization behavior, and support for undocumented Strava features.

-The module `protocol.py` manages the low-level HTTP traffic (including rate limiting) with Strava and is used by methods in `client.py` to de-serialize raw response data into the domain entities in `model.py`.
+The module `protocol.py` manages the sending of HTTP requests to Strava and handling the received responses (including rate limiting).
+It is used by methods in `client.py` to de-serialize raw response data into the domain entities in `model.py`.